MicrosoftDocs/azure-media-services/media-services/latest/includes/task-get-asset-sas-urls-rest.md

 ### Get an asset's SAS URLs with REST

-See the Media Services [REST API](/rest/api/media/assets/list-container-sas).
+See the Media Services [REST API](/rest/api/media/assets/list-container-sas) for getting asset URLs.